d11wtq/rdo/README.md

 p result.insert_id       #=> 5088
 p result.execution_time  #=> 0.0000587

-# the RETURNING clause is passed by in the result, like a read query
+# fields from the RETURNING clause are included in the result, like a SELECT
 result.each do |row|
   p row[:id] #=> 5088
 end